-Anyone interested in working in one or more of the collaboration areas listed below is welcome to participate in the monthly telecons; participation does not require your organization to be an ESIP member.
-More information on the committees and when their telecons take place is on their respective pages.
+Anyone interested in working in one or more of the collaboration areas listed below are welcome to participate in the monthly telecons; participation does not require your organization to be an ESIP partner.

 To stay up to date with collaboration area activities and general ESIP happenings, check out the collaboration area updates on our blog, sign up for our weekly Monday Update and the ESIP-All list-serv.

 Data Mgmt Training Clearinghouse WG